abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/ovh/ovh-nginx-ingress-controller.md

 ### Create new record

-We are going to create a new record `hello` (`hello.ovhcloud.pepins.net`) to the `A` address `51.68.26.94`.
+Create a new `A` record named `hello` (`hello.ovhcloud.pepins.net`) pointing to `51.68.26.94`.

 ![ovh console domain overview](img/createrecord-ingress.png)

-Press `Add` button, to update your zone file with the new record
+Click `Add` to update your zone file with the new record.

 ![ovh console domain overview](img/recorddone-ingress.png)

 ## Configure NGINX Ingress Rules for Backend Services

-In this step, you expose the backend applications to the outside world by telling nginx what host each service maps to.
-You define a rule in NGINX to associate a host with an abcdesktop route backend service.
+In this step, you expose the backend applications to the outside world by defining a rule in NGINX that maps each host to an abcdesktop route backend service.

 Create an ingress resource for NGINX using the abcdesktop service and save it as `abcdesktop_host.yaml`.
 Update this manifest with your own FQDN by replacing `hello.ovhcloud.pepins.net` with your own values.